rackerlabs/support-how-to/content/cloud-servers/checking-port-use-in-linux.md

 product_url: cloud-servers
 ---

-This article explains how to verify listening ports and port usage on a Linux&reg; system.
+This article explains how to verify listening ports and port usage in a Linux&reg; system.

-### Using the "lsof" command
+### Using the `lsof` command

-The `lsof` (List Open Files) command produces a list of files that are currently open along with the processes which opened them.
+The `lsof` (List Open Files) command produces a list of files that are currently open along with the processes that opened them.
 When combined with the `grep` command, the `lsof` command can conduct advanced searches and listings.

-#### General `lsow` command:
+#### General `lsof` command

     `lsof -i -P -n`

         [root@server-01 ~]# lsof -i -P -n
         COMMAND   PID   USER   FD   TYPE  DEVICE SIZE/OFF NODE NAME